Our History

 The Respite Home and Community Program, similar to the Flexible Family Respite Program, but targeted specifically for isolated families living in South Gippsland and Bass Coast Shires, was developed in 2002.

-Social and family support activities, such as the family camp, mother’s retreats, father’s retreats, the Sibling Camp and the Interchange Christmas party are an integral part of our programs.
-Such activities support and maintain matches, help orientate new or prospective volunteers, provide an opportunity to thank volunteers and to maintain contact with families waiting for a respite program.
+Social and family support activities, such as the family camp, mother’s retreats, father’s retreats, the Sibling Camp and the Interchange Gippsland Christmas party were an integral part of our programs.
+Such activities supported and maintained matches, helped orientate new or prospective volunteers, provided an opportunity to thank volunteers and to maintain contact with families waiting for a respite program.

 In 2012 Interchange Gippsland was successful in its application for Innovative Respite funding from DHS, which allowed Interchange Gippsland to run Roadies South and the Aboriginal Family Camp.
 2012 also saw Interchange Gippsland obtained recurrent funding for the Friendship Group Latrobe.